uhppoted/uhppote-cli/README.md

   <start>       (required) Start date from which the card is enabled, formatted as YYYY-mm-dd
   <end>         (required) End dates after which the card is no longer enabled, formatted as YYYY-mm-dd
   <doors>       (optional) Comma separated list of doors for which the card grants access.
 Time profiled access for a door can be specified as door:profile.
+  <PIN>         (optional) keypad PIN code in the range 0 to 999999 (0 is 'none').
+Defaults to 0 is not provided.

   Options:
   --config      Sets the uhppoted.conf file to use for controller configurations